chrdoe/chrdoe.github.io/_pages/cv.md

 ====

 2023-2026: **[Open Text Collections](https://www.bbaw.de/forschung/open-text-collections)**, Deutsche Forschungsgemeinschaft (DFG); co-applicant with Sebastian Nordhoff and Mandana Seyfeddinipur.
 > We currently develop the intrastructure (workflow, conversion scripts, guidelines, platform, editorial board) for publishing texts in a parallel text format and in an interlinearised format.
+We publish text collections as (pdf-)books and as a digital database.

 2017-2019: **[A comprehensive documentation of Bine - a language of Southern New Guinea](https://www.elararchive.org/dk0471)**, Endangered Languages Documentation Programme (ELDP).
 > The grant provided the funding for several research trips to the village of Irukupi, where Bine is spoken.
-Bine was at the time an under-documented language of Oriomo language family.
+Bine was at the time an under-documented language of the Oriomo language family.

 2010-2015: **[Nen & Komnzo - Two languages of Southern New Guinea](https://portal.volkswagenstiftung.de/search/projectPDF.do?projectId=8476)**, Volkswagen Foundation (DoBeS); co-applicant with Nicholas Evans and Julia Colleen Miller.
 > The grant provided the funding for a detailed documentation of two undescribed Papuan languages from an almost completely unknown language family in Southern New Guinea, plus more basic materials on surrounding languages.